verhovsky/books-futures-explained/src/4_pin.md

 > **Relevant for**
 >
-> 1. To understand `Generators` and `Futures`
+> 1. Understanding `Generators` and `Futures`
 > 2. Knowing how to use `Pin` is required when implementing your own `Future`
-> 3. To understand self-referential types in Rust
+> 3. Understanding how to make self-referential types safe to use in Rust
-> 4. This is the way borrowing across `await` points is accomplished
+> 4. Learning how borrowing across `await` points is accomplished
 >
 > `Pin` was suggested in [RFC#2349][rfc2349]

-We already got a brief introduction of `Pin` in the previous chapters, so we'll start off here with some definitions and a set of rules to remember.
+We already got a brief introduction of `Pin` in the previous chapters, so we'll start off without any further introduction.

+Let's jump strait to some definitions and then create a set of rules to remember.
+Let's call them the 10 commandments of Pinning.
+Unfortunately, my stonemasonry skills are rather poor, so we'll have to settle by writing them in markdown (for now).

 ## Definitions